Help us improve your experience.

 How to Verify If Veriexec Works — Option 2

-You can confirm whether veriexec is working by copying an authorized file (here, /usr/bin/id), to a new location as shown below.
-Veriexec blocks the operation. /usr/bin/id has a valid fingerprint, but /tmp/id does not, even though the files are identical.
-What is happening is that veriexec evaluates the underlying Linux properties of the file, which are not identical after being copied, rather than the file itself.
+You can confirm whether veriexec is working by copying an authorized file (for example, /usr/bin/id) to a new location as shown below.
+Veriexec prevents the operation, because even though the file is identical, a valid fingerprint exists only for /usr/bin/id, not for /tmp/id.
+To verify the file integrity, veriexec evaluates the underlying Linux properties of the file.
+These properties, rather than the file itself, change after you copy the file to another location.

 1. Start the shell.

-2. Change directories and then copy the example file, /usr/bin/id to a new location.
+2. Change directories and then copy an authorized file, for example, /usr/bin/id, to a new location.

 Results

-If veriexec is being enforced, an Authentication error appears.
-If it is not, the file will be run as normal.
+If veriexec is being enforced, an authentication error message is generated.
+If an error message is not generated, the file will run as normal.

-Output when veriexec is enforced.
-Here the file is blocked:
+Output generated when veriexec is enforced, showing the file is blocked:

-Output when veriexec is not enforced.
-Here the file is copied:
+Output generated when veriexec is not enforced, showing the file is copied

-The veriexec-capable loader installs a Junos OS image using the install command from a TFTP server or a USB storage device.
+The veriexec loader validates the Junos OS image that you install from a Trivial File Transfer Protocol (TFTP) server or a USB storage device.

-• Install the Junos OS image from a tftp server using the install tftp://[host]/ install command.
+• To install the Junos OS image from a TFTP server use this command:

-• Install the Junos OS image from a USB storage device using the install file:/// install command.
+• Install the Junos OS image from a USB storage device using the following command.

 The veriexec-capable loader validates the Junos OS image.
 The loader boots up only new Junos OS images with fingerprints and does not boot existing images without fingerprints or kernel.
 You can use the nextboot function to check the current bootup device.

 Bootupgrade is a tool available in the Junos OS package to support BIOS firmware upgrading.
-You can use the bootupgrade command to upgrade, check uboot, manually load, and to install the larger size veriexec-capable loader.
-The bootupgrade -c loader command prints the version string for current loader.
+You can use the bootupgrade command to upgrade, check U-Boot, manually load, and install the veriexec-capable loader.
+The bootupgrade -c loader command prints the version string for the current loader.

-Before you install the veriexec-capable loader to Junos OS image, a Junos OS fingerprints identification is carried out in both dual-root partitions.
-Only when both dual-root partitions have Junos OS with fingerprints, is the veriexec capable loader installation allowed.
+Before you install the veriexec-capable loader to a Junos OS image, identification of Junos OS fingerprints is carried out in both dual-root partitions.
+The veriexec capable loader can be installed only when both dual-root partitions have Junos OS with fingerprints.

 Install the veriexec-capable loader from the Junos OS CLI shell: